FMekujee27/RNNs/README.md

 # RNNs
-Comparing performance of RNN models
+Comparing performance of RNN models for prediction of crude oil price using lag price, sentiment score and opening price.